iPad Program FAQ's

 Here’s an informational link about setting up an iPad account without a credit card: iTunes account without a credit card.

 A. At each point in the acquisition process, St. Francis will determine which version of the iPad it will obtain, based on features, costs, and availability.
-For 2017-2018, the recently released “iPad (7th generation)” will be purchased for the Freshmen class.
+For 2018-2019, the recently released (April 2018) iPad will be purchased for the Freshmen class.

 Q. What if I have other questions or concerns?

 A. For now, you can contact the school’s Information Technology Director located in the Learning Resource Center.
-The Director will respond to queries in the order in which they are received.
+The Director will respond to inquiries in the order in which they are received.